sabnzbd/sabnzbd.github.io/wiki/advanced/certificate-errors.md

 **A: That depends on your circumstances:**

-* If you are a (Highwinds, Xennanews, etc) reseller, contact your wholesale provider (Highwinds, Xennanews, etc) to solve this.
+* If you are a (Omicron, Xennanews, etc) reseller, contact your wholesale provider (Omicron, Xennanews, etc) to solve this.
 You will most likely need to provide a certificate to your provider.
 * If you are hosting your own news server, contact your administrator.

 -------------------